Endoscopy

 This advanced procedure is often used as a follow-up to other diagnostic testing such as upper endoscopy, colonoscopy, capsule endoscopy or radiology imaging tests.

-Upper endoscopy, or esophagogastroduodenoscopy (EGD), enables clinicians to look inside the esophagus, stomach and duodenum (first part of the small intestine).
-The procedure can be used to evaluate the reason for swallowing difficulties, nausea, vomiting, reflux, bleeding, indigestion, or abdominal or chest pain.
+Upper endoscopy, or esophagogastroduodenoscopy (EGD), can be used to evaluate the reason for swallowing difficulties, nausea, vomiting, reflux, bleeding, indigestion, or abdominal or chest pain.
+The procedure enables clinicians to look inside the esophagus, stomach and duodenum (first part of the small intestine).

-Your clinician can see abnormalities, such as inflammation or bleeding, through the endoscope that don’t show up well on X-rays.
+Your clinician can see abnormalities through the endoscope that don’t show up well on X-rays.
 Instruments can also be inserted into the scope to remove samples of tissue (biopsy) for further tests or treat bleeding abnormalities.
+Your clinician will review the procedure and potential complications.

 The procedure takes 15 to 30 minutes.
 Because you will be sedated, you will need to rest at the endoscopy facility for 30 to 45 minutes until the medication wears off.
 You will need someone to drive you home after your procedure.